 With that rhetorical question, Owen is making Paul’s point that the gospel of Jesus Christ is what sets us free from sin, not our strivings.
 When we look to our efforts to mortify sin, we are actually putting ourselves under the dominion of sin.
 To be sure, John Owen is not saying (nor am I) that we shouldn’t take an active role in combatting temptation.
 Throughout the book, though, he does warn about the danger of relying on prohibitions and rules to mortify sin.
 Sadly, the ways in which many men talk about and implement the Billy Graham Rule gives evidence that they believe it’s through their efforts that lust is mortified in their hearts.

 Borrowing from the initial quote from The Mortification of Sin I shared above, the approach many conservative evangelical men take towards the Billy Graham Rule amounts to, “the soul and substance” of a false religion.
 And that’s a dangerous place to be.

 We are all legalists at heart.
 This is why we all need Jesus.
 Sadly, though, many men have convinced themselves that their legalism is an honorable pursuit of holiness.
-However, they have elevated a man-made rule above Jesus’ law of love.
+As a result, they have elevated a man-made rule above Jesus’ law of love.
 In doing so, they remain committed to serving themselves, even at the expense of their sisters in Christ.

-Adhere to the Billy Graham Rule if you believe that it is an aid to your pursuit of holiness.
-But do so with the understanding that there are circumstances and times that demand that the man-made rule be set aside in the service of others.
-Serving our sisters in Christ is far more important than our devotion to a man-made rule like the Billy Graham Rule.
+If for some reason, you believe you must adhere to the Billy Graham Rule, at least do so with the understanding that there are circumstances and times that demand that the man-made rule be set aside in the service of others.
+Serving our sisters in Christ is far more important than a devotion to a man-made rule like the Billy Graham Rule.

 Aimee Byrd, Why Can’t We Be Friends: Avoidance Is Not Purity (Phillipsburg, NJ: P&R Publishing, 2018), 26.